WELCOME TO DALLAS!

 AMERICAN / BURGERS / STEAKHOUSE

-Chop House Burger – Located in downtown Dallas, Euless, and Ft.
+— Located in downtown Dallas, Euless, and Ft.
 Worth.
 Get their truffle fries.
 Trust me.
-And if you really want to blow your calories, try one of their shakes.
+And if you really want to go over your calories, try one of their shakes.

-Fixe* – I heard this place is all about the southern cuisine from Austin, TX!
+— I heard this place is all about southern cuisine from Austin, TX!

 ITALIAN / PIZZA

 Inside each location is also a grocery store where you can get all the fresh pasta, meats, cheese, produce, desserts, wine, and/or various olive oils.
 I never mind the wait time because I love to browse while I’m waiting for a table to open up.
-So if you’re into this kind of thing, stop by and experience it for yourself!
-Can you tell I’m SO happy they’re coming to Dallas in 2020 (at Northpark Mall)?!
+If you’re into this kind of thing, stop by and experience it for yourself!

 ASIAN / SEAFOOD / SUSHI

-Jinbeh – Get the whole Japanese-take-your-shoes-off-before-you-sit experience!
+— Get the whole Japanese-take-your-shoes-off-before-you-sit experience!
 Just ask for a room when making reservations.
-Although I haven’t sat at their hibachi grill, Jinbeh is one of my favorite places to get sushi in the outskirts of Dallas (located Irving)!
+Although I haven’t sat at their hibachi grill, Jinbeh is one of my favorite places to get sushi in the outskirts of Dallas (located in Frisco and Lewisville)!
 My friends and I used to do a Sushi Saturday here for months!

-Royal China Restaurant* – I heard that they make the best Xiao Long Bao (Soup Dumplings) in Dallas!
-Let’s see!
+— I heard that they make the best Xiao Long Bao (Soup Dumplings) in Dallas!

-The Rustic* – All the Texas vibes here!
+— All the Texas vibes here!
 Great for live outdoor music.
-It’s pretty packed over the summer during the evenings.
+It’s pretty packed over the summer and during the evenings.

 COVERING ALL THE BASES

-Americano Dallas – Located inside the Joule Hotel in downtown Dallas, Americano’s environment is very modern.
+— Located inside the Joule Hotel in downtown Dallas, Americano’s environment is very modern.
 Should you go for breakfast/brunch, try their delicious donuts!
-It’s nutella-filled.
+It’s Nutella-filled.
 Need I say more?

 — This place is about as southern as it gets!
 Chicken and waffles?
 Check.
 Grits?
 Check.
 All I can say is, when you go, make sure you’re super hungry!
 Their four-course Valentine’s dinner was not bad.
 My favorite was their salad.
 It was simple (spring mix, cucumbers, and carrots with a sorghum vinaigrette dressing) yet so refreshing!
 If you’re a fan of Whiskey Cake, you’ll be an Ida Claire fan because Whiskey Cake is the baby sister to Ida Claire when it comes to restaurants!